mandober/rust-debrief/core/about-rust.md

-# The Rust Language
+# The Rust Programming Language

-Rust is an open source programming language, whose development started in 2006 by Mozilla employee Graydon Hoare.
-Its development continued on GitHub by the community, steered by the Rust Project Team (a large portion of commits to the project in 2018 are from community members).
-Rust is dual licensed under Apache 2.0 and MIT.
-Rust uses `.rs` filename extension for source files and `.rlib` for libraries.
+Rust is a all-level, general-purposes, multi-paradigm programming language providing safety, speed, concurrency and control without garbage collection.

+## Info
+- Rust was started in 2006 by Graydon Hoare working at Mozilla
+- Mozilla began sponsoring Rust in 2009
+- First official presentation in 2010
+- Release v.1.0.0 on May 15 2015
+- Development by the community, on GitHub, steered by the Rust Project Team
+- Open source, dual licensed under Apache 2.0 and MIT.
+- Filename extension for source files:`.rs`, libraries: `.rlib`
-Rust v.1.0 (the first stable release) was released on May 15, 2015.
-Stable releases are delivered every 6 weeks, while features are developed in nightly Rust and then tested with alpha and beta releases that last 6 weeks.
+- Stable releases delivered every 6 weeks
+- Features developed in nightly Rust and tested with alpha/beta for 6 weeks.

-Rust is a multi-paradigm programming language, employing multiple programming styles such as imperative, functional, structured, generic, etc. Rust can be used as all-level language, from low-level systems programming to shell scripting.

 > _"A programming language is low level when its concepts require attention to the irrelevant"._

+## Specialty
+- Rust = Safety + Performance + Expressiveness + Control + Concurrency (- GC)
+- Rust is the only language that makes concurrent programming memory safe without GC, with performance rivaling that of C, C++
+- Rust is the only language that provides safety with expressiveness without sacrificing control or performance.

+- Low overhead, small runtime
+- Zero Cost Abstractions (ZCA)
+- Choose Your Guarantees (CYG)
+- Pay only what you use
+- Control AND safety: Provides maximum control while also providing maximum safety

 ## Features
-- compiled: compiling to multiple targets, including wasm, asm
+- Compiled: compiling to multiple targets and formats
-- self-hosting compiler written in Rust, rustc, using LLVM as back end
+- Self-hosting compiler written in Rust, `rustc`, using LLVM as the back-end
-- C like sytax
+- Safe
-- concurrent, system threads (green threads also available in crates)
+- Concurrent, parallel, system threads
 - UTF-8 encoded strings
 - FFI
-- performance is comparable to C++
+- Performance is comparable to C++
-- zero cost abstractions
+- Zero Cost Abstractions (ZCA)
+- Choose Your Guarantees (CYG)
+- Pay only what you use

 ## Guarantees
 - guaranteed memory safety